 They rushed me to Saint Joe's Hospital, North Campus.

-When I came to, a few hours later, I felt good.
-My normal state of mind was back; like waking up from a bad dream.
-It was next day and I was in a quiet hospital room in North Campus.
+When I came to, a few hours later, my rationality (if it exists now) was back.
+It felt good; like waking up from a bad dream.
+It was next day and I was in a quiet hospital room.
 It felt good to be back to normal thinking again.

 Involuntary confinement to the psychiatric ward wasn't bad

-Next, I ventured into the hall from my room, feeling pretty good.
+Next, I ventured into the hall from my room.
 "Yes, this is the hospital."
 "There's a nursing station to the right."

 Everyone seemed quite nice including the patients.
 The social worker was especially good.